heathsc/gemBS/README.md

 Installation
 ------------

-1) Before starting the installation of gemBS, please check if your system has the GSL library already installed.
+1) Before starting the installation of *GEM*BS, please check if your system has the GSL library already installed.

-If your system does not have GSL library then you can download it from [GSL](https://www.gnu.org/software/gsl/) and follow the installation steps.
+1.1) If your system does not have GSL library then you can download it from [GSL](https://www.gnu.org/software/gsl/) and follow the installation steps.

-Once GSL is already available on your system then you can compile and install ``GEM``BS.
+1.2) Once GSL is already available on your system then you can compile and install *GEM*BS.

 2) Change GSL library paths.
 In order to compile bscall you must specify the GSL headers and library directories.
    To do that, edit file ./tools/bs_call/Gsl.mk file with the proper paths.
 Just modify two lines starting with GSL_LIB and GSL_INC.

     ./tools/bs_call/Gsl.mk:

     #1.
 MODIFY HERE THE GSL LIBRARY LOCATION.
 FOR Example: GSL_LIB = -L/path/to/gsl/lib
     GSL_LIB = -L/path/to/GSL/lib/